 NORLA's selected titles

 Every spring and autumn, NORLA chooses its selected titles; a slice of this year’s books from fiction, non-fiction and literature for children and young adults.
-The selection is presented in connection with book fairs in which NORLA participates, as well as on our website and in our newsletters.
+The selection is normally presented in connection with book fairs in which NORLA participates, as well as on our website and in our newsletters.
 The target groups are international book trade contacts, mainly publishers and translators.
 During the Corona pandemic, the seleced titles have been presented in our digital book trade meetings and webinars, as well as in the form of videos on our YouTube channel.

 The selection of titles is made in dialogue with Norwegian publishers and literary agents, with whom we maintain regular contact regarding current and upcoming publications.
 NORLA represents Norwegian literature as a whole, and the selected titles should collectively present a good impression of Norwegian contemporary literature.
 International sales potential and literary quality form the basis for the selection.
 Titles that are prioritised must all be considered to have a possibility of being sold abroad, but the committee also allows for an authorship to be built internationally over a longer perspective.

 At NORLA, we read current books to look for international appeal and whether they are of the right quality to stand out abroad.
 The questions we try to answer are whether a book will fit into the book markets of other countries?
 Does the book satisfy the literary requirements within its genre?
 Non-fiction titles are considered more thematically: Is the topic relevant abroad?
 Is the content international enough and is the theme universal?
 Or is the book unique, meaning that there are hardly any books of its kind abroad?
 Is the book of a high academic level?